 - any Christian who wants to understand how to live in unity and love with those who hold different theological understandings from their own (in other words, people who disagree with them), particularly in light of the topic of sexual and gender diversity.

-If you are interested in participating in this dialogue, you are a lover of Jesus, and you can embrace the goals stated above, please fill out the application form (see link below) and return it to Kristyn Komarnicki (via email by clicking on name at left, or by mail (Att’n: K. Komarnicki, ESA/Sider Center, ELC Eastern University, 1300 Eagle Road, St. Davids, PA 19087).
-Application deadline for the July 2017 dialogue is April 9, 2017.
+If you are interested in participating in this dialogue, you are a lover of Jesus, and you can embrace the goals stated above, please fill out the application form (download here in either Word document or PDF).
+(The information in your application will be kept completely confidential.)
+Once you have completed the application, save it before sending it to Kristyn Komarnicki (via email by clicking on name at left), or by postal service (Att’n: K. Komarnicki, Oriented to Love, ESA/Sider Center, 1300 Eagle Road, St. Davids, PA 19087).
+Application deadline for the September 2019 dialogue is June 26, 2019.